 Practice good body mechanics.
 Furthermore, try not to stretch and twist at the same time.
 Your body moves in very specific ways.
 Don’t fight biology.

 While you’re recovering from overuse injuries, alternating pain medication between NSAIDs (ibuprofen, naproxen), and acetaminophen, according to the package instructions, can help with the discomfort.

-Not Getting Better:
+Not Getting Better

 If the overuse injury is not getting better after making your changes, surgery may become an option.
 Seek a professional’s opinion if attempting to change body position and resting the affected extremity doesn’t provide relief.

 MING and the author, Daniel Hardy, are offering generalized medical information for educational purposes.
 For health information about specific personal conditions, please see a local professional familiar with your needs.
-Also, do not start or stop a medication without doctor’s advice and only start an exercise regimen if healthy enough.
+Also, do not start or stop a medication without a doctor’s advice and only start an exercise regimen if healthy enough.